manyakaistha/Learning-WebDev-ChaiCode/01_Full_Stack_Project/Full_Stack_Authentication_Guide.md

 );

-// Hash password before saving userSchema.pre("save", async function (next) {
+// Hash password before saving
+// We don't use arrow functions here because we need access to 'this' userSchema.pre("save", async function (next) {
   // Only hash the password if it's modified (or new) if (!this.isModified("password")) return next();

   try {
-    // Generate a salt
-    const salt = await bcrypt.genSalt(10);

-    // Hash the password along with the new salt this.password = await bcrypt.hash(this.password, salt);
+    // Hash the password with a salt factor of 10 this.password = await bcrypt.hash(this.password, 10);
     next();
   } catch (error) {
     next(error);